Essential Tools for Framer Website Performance (2026)

 5. WebPageTest

-For advanced performance diagnostics, WebPageTest provides in-depth global testing to analyse your site’s load time from different geographical locations and device types.
+For advanced performance diagnostics, WebPageTest provides in-depth global testing to analyze your site’s load time from different geographical locations and device types.

 5.1 Best Use Cases

-Unlike GTmetrix, which focuses on historical tracking, WebPageTest provides advanced site optimisation diagnostics by analysing performance globally.
+Unlike GTmetrix, which focuses on historical tracking, WebPageTest provides advanced site optimization diagnostics by analyzing performance globally.
 It offers:

 • Multi-location testing: Evaluate how your Framer site performs in different countries.